eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 const foo = "baz123";
 ```

-Running ESLint with the rule would fix the file to contain the following:
+Running ESLint with the rule would flag `"baz123"` as an incorrect value for variable `foo`.
+If ESLint is running in autofix mode, then ESLint would fix the file to contain the following:

 ```javascript
 // foo.js